- Location: West Virginia

 - You must not be under felony (including treason and election bribery) conviction, probation, or parole

-- You must be age 18 or older (you may vote at age 17 in the primary if you will turn 18 before the general election)
+- You must be 18 years old or older (you may vote at 17 years old in the primary if you will turn 18 years old before the general election)

 If you legally change your name or move within the same county, you may update your registration information one of four ways: